Skip to main content

 Haringey’s List of Assets of Community Value

-The list below includes all successful nominations of assets of community value in Haringey (PDF and Excel formats):
+The list below includes all successful nominations of assets of community value (ACV) in Haringey:

 The list below includes all unsuccessful assets of community value nominations: